-This is a copy of our home inspection contract and outlines the terms, limitations and conditions of the home inspection.
+This is a copy of our home inspection contract and outlines the terms, limitations and conditions of the home inspection

 THIS CONTRACT LIMITS THE LIABILITY OF THE HOME INSPECTION COMPANY.

 PLEASE READ CAREFULLY BEFORE SIGNING.

+The term Home Inspector in this document means the Home Inspector and the Home Inspection Company.
 The inspection is performed in accordance with the STANDARDS OF PRACTICE of the Ontario Association of Home Inspectors.

-To review the STANDARDS OF PRACTICE, visit www.oahi.com/webdocs/StandardsofPractice-OAHI-Rev.pdf
+To review the STANDARDS OF PRACTICE, click <a href="https://example.com/hemes

 The Home Inspector's report is an opinion of the present condition of the property, based on a visual examination of the readily accessible features of the building.
+For more information on what a home inspection includes, click here.